tgvp/Synchronization_App/README.md

 **This application was developed using **Jupyter Notebook** because it is a great tool to not only run code but also expose my thought process.**

-**This is a first version that already performs the required tasks but a better finished product will need more time and thought into it.**
+**This is an improved version that performs the required tasks but a better finished product will need more time and thought into it.**

+**The first version was developed and released in November 08 2023 and was able to do the required tasks.
+The improvement was necessary to present a better product.

 **Since it was specified that this is a 3-5 days test, code optimizations and refactoring will be made during this time to present a better release version.**